 - Click on 1080p HD at 30 fps

 If you’ve already recorded the video and it’s over a quality of over 4K, you can compress the video and try to upload it to Instagram.
-Once you’ve done this, you can check if the green line appears on the side or under the story.
+Once you’ve done this, you can check if the green line appears on the side or under the video.

 2. Update Instagram